dovintc-off/SerpuloR/README.md

 # SerpuloR (Serpulo Reworked)

 > **Note:** This mode is unfinished!
-Current ready sectors: 8  Sectors which are in WIP: 1.
+Current ready sectors: 2  Sectors which are in WIP: 0.
 The core concept and initial design of this mod were proposed by **nclr**.
 This project is an independent implementation and expansion of that idea by Dov1ntc.
 Also be aware for some stuff which WONT be included in the mod: Other translations excluding Russian and English languages.
 #### **[Our Discord Server](https://discord.gg/C2zKU3V7fk)**

-A mod reworking Serpulo's campaign, sectors, lore and changes wave structure while maintaining the base experience
+A mod, which adds a planet named Alterra.
+It has many agressive enemy bases.
+Basicly this mod is Serpulo but with changed campaign, block statistics, rebalancing and adding new content.

 ## Important Legal Notice